-15. CONFIDENTIALITY
+15 CONFIDENTIALITY

-- 15.1 All responses to complaints must maintain the appropriate confidentiality and privacy of the complainant whose safety and physical and psychological needs must be prioritised.
+- 15.1 All responses to complaints must maintain the appropriate confidentiality and privacy of the complainant whose safety and physical and psychological needs must be prioritized in line with the relevant legislation and the University's Privacy Policy.
 In some instances, it may not be possible to maintain absolute confidentiality.
 The University discloses to parties and their representatives such information as may be reasonably necessary.
 The University may also be compelled to disclose information in terms of legislation or a court order. - 15.2 Complaints are investigated and dealt with during the investigation phase, in a manner that ensures the appropriate confidentiality of parties and the nature of the complaint. - 15.3 In cases of harassment based on sex and gender, gender identity, gender expression and transgender status, management, employees, students and the parties concerned must endeavour to ensure confidentiality in the disciplinary investigation.
 Only appropriate members of management as well as the complainant, representatives, alleged perpetrator, witnesses and interpreter, if required, should be present during the disciplinary investigation and process. - 15.4 The University will be required to disclose to the complainant, the alleged perpetrator and/or their representatives, such information as may be reasonably necessary to enable the parties to prepare for any proceedings in terms of the policy.

-16. RESPONSIBILITY FOR IMPLEMENTATION OF THE OPERATIONS MANUAL
+16 RESPONSIBILITY FOR IMPLEMENTATION OF THE OPERATIONS MANUAL